-  The upper and outsole of this shoe adds to its overall durability.
-The shoe can stand up to many miles and the upper material keeps it looking and feeling new.
+The upper and outsole of this shoe add to its overall durability.
+The Vazee 2090 can stand up to many miles and the upper material keeps it looking and feeling new.
 This is important because this shoe is well above the average running shoe price, but since many runners noted that they were able to get extra miles on this shoe before it needed to be replaced, you can make the argument that it is worth the higher price tag.

 for the overpronator or more arch support

-and this material helped keep the 2090 looking and feeling newer, longer.
+and this material helped keep 2090 looking and feeling newer, longer.

-.
 The overall weight of this shoe is 9.4 ounces which places it slightly below the average weight of running shoes today (that weight is 9.6 ounces).
 While this shoe is only slightly lighter than the average shoe, runners reported that it felt very light.
-They liked the responsiveness of the shoe and felt that they could easily go from fast to slow running.
+They liked the responsiveness of the Vazee 2090 and felt that they could easily go from fast to slow running.

 .
 This creates a hotter run for the runner.
 Many runners commented on hot spots and eventual blistering because of this issue.